crossplane-contrib/provider-argocd/README.md

 make dev-debug
 ```

+which can later be undone with `make dev-teardown` deleting the Kind cluster.

 ### Run the Provider Locally for Development

 To start the provider in debug mode, you can run the provider directly: